StackVista/stackstate-docs/configure/topology/sync.md

 * A `type` for the component/relation for differentiation later on
 * An `externalId`.
 An identifier with which the element is uniquely identifiable in the external source
 * Multiple `identifiers`.
-A set of identifiers that identify the object internally in StackState.
+A set of identifiers that identify the object internally in Rancher Observability.

-StackState comes with some default identity extractor functions, which should be suitable for most cases.
+Rancher Observability comes with some default identity extractor functions, which should be suitable for most cases.

 ### Mapping

 Next up is mapping.
-It specifies the transformation of external system topological data into StackState domain.
+It specifies the transformation of external system topological data into Rancher Observability domain.
 Mapping is defined by the model element type name coming from external system, mapping functions and mapping functions parameters.

 * _Model Element Type Name_ - identifier of external element type.
 For example, linux, hypervisor, java
 * _Mapper Function_ - Mapper function that knows how to process the data of _Model Element Type_
-* _Parameters_ - values for mapper function parameters, for example, selecting template function that knows how to create specific StackState objects
+* _Parameters_ - values for mapper function parameters, for example, selecting template function that knows how to create specific Rancher Observability objects
 * _Merge Strategy_ - indicates the merge strategy applied in case several components form a single entity

 ## Merge Strategy

 The merge strategy is applied when multiple components get synchronized which have the same 'identifier'.
-At this point StackState has to decide what data to put into the resulting component, this is what the merge strategy configures.
+At this point Rancher Observability has to decide what data to put into the resulting component, this is what the merge strategy configures.
 One of the following 4 options can be chosen:

 * _Use Mine only_ - Discard the other components, use just the result of the current mapping
 * _Use Theirs always_ - Discard the result of this mapping, go with the result of the other merged components